rdxx-sandpit/poc-idn-usecases/README.md

 # poc-idn-usecases

-This is a proof of concept experiment in gathering community led data management capability stories (techs would call this "use cases").
+*This is a proof of concept experiment in gathering community led data management capability stories, offered as a possible easy to implemet working model for how the IDN may seek, collate, share and discuss users data stories.
+You can see the results of this kind of process here in the [RDA's I-Adopt Working Group](https://github.com/i-adopt/users_stories/issues)*

-It is offered as a possible model for how the IDN may seek, collate, share and discuss users data stories.
-The aim is to use this information to:
+The aim would be to use this information to:

  * welcome input from everyone who believes that "data" and "data capability" is important to Indigenous people;
  * help guide the priorities of the ARDC HASS-I project (over the next 12-18 months);
  * help identify the scale and content of current and future Indigenous data needs which may be beyond the scope or resourcing of the current project;
  * share understandings of what we really mean by "Indigenous data capability", ID-SOV, IG-GOV and CARE principles;
  * build shared committments about what kinds of data and data capabilities is important;
+ * help build a community of practice around Indigenous data management issues;
+ * enable the ARDC HASS-I project to provide comprehensive advice to the Indigenous data sector and funding bodies as to what is required to ensure sustainabile Indigenous data capability going forward.

 # TASK: Collection of users data stories